uwu/tailscale-client/README.md

    - Visual Studio 2022
    - Windows 10 21H1 or later
    - Windows SDK 22000.194 or later
-   - Windows App SDK 1.3
+   - Windows App SDK 1.6
    - .NET 8.0 SDK
 1. Clone the repository
 2. Open the solution in Visual Studio 2022
 3. Build the solution and run
-4. To install manually, you will need to build using "Package and Publish > Create App Packages" and following the wizard.
+4. To install manually, you will need to build using "Project > Package and Publish > Create App Packages" and following the wizard.

+> [!WARNING]
+> To install manually, you will need to sideload the msix package.
+You MUST install the certificate you used to sign the package on your device, or it will not install.

 ## Contributing
 Contributions are welcome!
 Please open an issue or pull request if you have any suggestions or changes.